-General Practice accreditation reflects the requirements of a primary care practice which also aims to facilitate the achievement of high standards of clinical care, and encompasses many of the facilities required for veterinary nurse training standards.
+General Practice accreditation reflects the requirements of a primary care practice, which also aims to facilitate the achievement of high standards of clinical care.

 General Practices must meet the Core and GP requirements in all of the Modules.

 Emergency Service Clinic